-Before becoming a sociologist, Corey grew up in an impoverished Los Angeles exurb.
-He attended LA public schools, played at the Whisky-a-go-go with his garage-band, was a first-generation college student at Berkeley, studied judo and taught English in Korea, and lived on an old sailboat.
-He enjoys learning new things, getting DOS to run on all his electronic devices, photography, and spending time with his family.
-Abramson also likes humor, but finds the convention of writing about himself in the third-person awkward.
+Before becoming a sociology professor, Corey grew up in an impoverished Los Angeles exurb, attended LA public schools, played at the Whisky-a-go-go with his garage-band, and was a first-generation college student at Berkeley who earned money over summers working in scrap metal with his father.
+After graduating from Cal, Corey earned a black belt in judo, taught English in Korea, and lived on an old sailboat in Emeryville, CA. As an ethnographer Corey spent years in cage-fighting gyms, nursing homes, neighborhoods, cancer clinics and housing projects learning about people.
+Corey deeply values opportunities to learn new things, enjoys getting DOS to run on contemporary electronic devices, enjoys creatives outlets (photography, writing, music) and spending time with family.
+Corey enjoys humor, and finds the convention of writing biographies in the third person awkward.

 Center for Ethnographic Research (UC Berkeley)